Warren Gatland: Coaching career

-Ireland/New Zealand
+Ireland

 On 24 February 1998, after Brian Ashton resigned after round one of the 1998 Five Nations Championship, Gatland was appointed coach of Ireland.
 His first match in charge was against a rampant French side who had already scored over 70 points in their opening two fixtures.
 However, Gatland led Ireland to a close 18–16 defeat at the Stade de France in Paris.
 Ireland finished in last place with zero points.
 Gatland quickly improved Ireland's performances.
 This included a 29–23 victory over the Welsh in the 1999 Five Nations Championship and a 32–24 win over Argentina.
-Ireland had a disappointing 1999 Rugby World Cup campaign and failed to make it to the quarter finals after losing narrowly to Argentina in a play-off game 28–24.
+Ireland had a disappointing 1999 Rugby World Cup campaign and failed to make it to the quarter-finals after losing narrowly to Argentina in a play-off game 28–24.

 On 19 March 2000, Ireland beat France in Paris for the first time since 1972, when a hat-trick of tries from Brian O'Driscoll led them to a 27–25 win.
 Ireland also beat France at Lansdowne Road in the return fixture in the 2001 Six Nations Championship.
 Ireland also beat Italy in a six-try romp, 60–13 in Dublin.
 In 2001, Gatland's last year as coach, Ireland finished the championship with the same points as winners England, losing on points difference.
 In the same year, Gatland's Irish team played against the touring All Blacks, losing 29–40 in Gatland's last match in charge of Ireland.
 He was sacked and was replaced by his assistant coach Eddie O'Sullivan.
 Overall, Gatland moved Ireland from eighth to sixth in the IRB World Rankings, with a 47% win rate.